-Alabama running back Kenyon Drake was arrested Saturday morning after failing to listen to orders by police after crossing a crime scene in Tuscaloosa, AL.
+Alabama running back Kenyon Drake was arrested Saturday morning after failing to listen to orders by police by crossing a crime scene.

 Drake will be a junior this fall and is expected to compete with T.J.
 Yeldon and Derrick Henry for carries this season.
 Last year, he rushed for 694 yards and eight touchdowns as the primary back up to Yeldon before losing the job to Henry in the Sugar Bowl, according to USA Today.

 He was being held in a country jail and his bond was set at $1,000.